 PAWS educates the public about energy conservation, conservation of wildlife habitat, and recognition of animals as individuals with a right to peace and dignity.

 PAWS also addresses the problems inherent in private ownership of captive wildlife, both by individuals who want an exotic “pet” and by breeders/sellers and traders in captive wildlife parts.
 We utilize ARK 2000’s research and prominence to examine, understand, and eliminate the roots of this pressing problem, and to communicate our activities, insights, and knowledge to diverse communities, including legislators, others involved in captive wildlife care, the media, and the general public.

-The elephant, tiger, lion and bear habitats at ARK 2000 help more than just the animals in our care – they bring immediate and compelling attention to the larger captive wildlife issues.
+The elephant, big cat and bear habitats at ARK 2000 help more than just the animals in our care – they bring immediate and compelling attention to the larger captive wildlife issues.

 PAWS.
 All rights reserved.
 Copyright for photos belongs solely to the Performing Animal Welfare Society.

 Images may not be copied, downloaded, or used in any way without the expressed, written permission of PAWS.

 Home | About PAWS | PAWS Wildlife Sanctuaries | PAWS Gift Shop | Support PAWS | News & Events | Education | Contact Us | Site Map

 Website design by NetPilot Web Solutions - Sacramento Web Design